OfficeDev/Microsoft-Teams-Samples/samples/app-link-unfurling-in-share-to-stage/csharp/README.md

 createdDate: "14-03-2022 00:15:13"
 ---

-# Link unfruling Share to teams sample
+# Link unfruling in Share to teams sample

 This sample demos the feature of link unfurling for Share to teams (The Share to Teams feature allows site users to easily share a site and content to individual contacts or groups on Teams.).